 It is located about 5 km southeast of Sofia in the north slopes of the Lozen Mountain, near the village of Dolni Lozen.
-There is a nice and pleasant for walk eco trail called “Lozen Mountain” that starts from the village and passes through the monastery.
+You can enjoy the walk along the eco-trail called “Lozen Mountain”.
+It starts from the village and passes through the monastery.
 You should foresee about 40 minutes walking to get from the village to the monastery.

 The Lozen monastery is a small but well-maintained monastery with an interesting church with three domes and beautiful frescoes.
 From the courtyard reveals lovely panoramic views of the big Sofia flat field.

-The Lozen monastery was built in the 13th century and destroyed in the end of 14th century during the Turkish invasion of the Balkan Peninsula.
+The Lozen monastery was built in the 13th century and destroyed at the end of the 14th century during the Turkish invasion of the Balkan Peninsula.
 The monastery was rebuilt at the beginning of the 19th century.